-Time ruler numbers are off by default.
+In Premiere Pro CS6, time ruler numbers are off by default.
 You can turn the time ruler numbers on by selecting Time Ruler Numbers in the panel menu of the Source or Program Monitors.

 Playhead Shows the location of the current frame in each monitor's time ruler.